ajlanghorn/aws-ako20-cicd-security/content/Dependency Checking/_index.md

 - fail the build if we receive any vulnerabilities deemed Critical or High
 - fail the build if we receive more than five vulnerabilities deemed Medium
 - fail the build if we receive more than ten vulnerabilities deemed Low

+We're not going to spend time in this workshop resolving issues with this software.
+Instead, we need to ensure that we can work without these issues causing us problems as we go ahead.
+To progress, either:

+- Significantly increase the values in the Jenkinsfile, re-commit, push and re-run the job
+- Revert the change, such that the `Check Dependencies` line now reads `dependencyCheckPublisher pattern: ''`

+When you've done this, and your job now passes, you can continue to the next stage!